upo2211/TEANet/README.md

 ### Training

-To train the model on the Synapse dataset, you can either use the provided `train.sh` script or run the Python training script with the following command:
+To train the model on the Synapse dataset, you can run the Python training script with the following command:

-#### Using `train.sh` script:
 ```bash